jenny-magno/robodanceapi/README.md

     npm start

 The application should now be running on [localhost:3001](localhost:3001).
+You can also specify the `PORT` of the application in the `.env` file.

 ## Initializing data